sparshshrestha/Analyzing-News-Consumption-Patterns-A-Case-Study-on-Daily-Habits-and-Preferences/README.md

-Certainly!
-Here's a short GitHub readme for your case study:

----

-# QMM1001 Case Study 2: Analysis of News Watching Behavior
+# Analyzing News Consumption Patterns: A Case Study on Daily Habits and Preferences

 This repository contains R code and analysis for Case Study 2 of QMM1001.
 The study investigates the relationship between news consumption habits and daily activities, focusing on the behavior of Sparsh Shrestha over a period of 90 days.